 Separation Anxiety and Horror Movies for Children

-It has been noted by psychologists that many Disney films, and other children's films in more recent years, capitalize on
+Psychologists note that many Disney films and other children's films in more recent years capitalize on the

 although today, horror movies that are truly horrifying are part of the social landscape of a large percentage of children,

-with and without parents knowing what their children are watching through cable and satellite television systems; Disney movies introduced children to movies and to the idea of horror for excitement in children's movies.
+with and without parents knowing what their children are watching through cable and satellite television systems.

 Background History, Company Debt, Snow White and Cinderella